-- Lepton Flavour Violation (LFV) found in neutrino sector the first phenomena outside the Standard Model. - The search for charged lepton flavour violation (CLFV) commenced with muon discovery (1936) and its identification as a separate particle. - Expected: $B(\mu \to e\gamma) \approx 10^{-4}$ paramount importance for flavour physics and the enigma of generations. - 4 LFV vs LNV (Lepton Number Violation) - Even with LFV, lepton number can be a conserved quantity. - Many NP models predict LNV (Majorana neutrinos) - ullet LNV searched in so-called neutrinoless double eta decays.
+- Lepton Flavour Violation (LFV) found in neutrino sector the first phenomena outside the Standard Model. - The search for charged lepton flavour violation (CLFV) commenced with muon discovery (1936) and its identification as a separate particle. - Expected: $B(\mu \rightarrow \mathrm{e}\gamma) \approx 10^{-4}$ - Unless there is another ν. - The observation of CLFV would be a clear signature of New Physics (NP)

+paramount importance for flavour physics and the enigma of generations. - IFV vs LNV (Lepton Number Violation) - Even with LFV, lepton number can be a conserved quantity. - Many NP models predict LNV (Majorana neutrinos) - LNV searched in so-called neutrinoless double β decays.